cameroncuster/caffe_assessment/README.md

 ## Dependencies ##
 - Docker integration is Version 6 while the latest Docker release is version 8

+As described in the software's dependency graph (may not be complete for building the project).
+I been unable to successfully build the software, potentially because of undocumented dependencies.

+Note: Precompiled release is stable.

 Dependencies defined in the python/requirements.txt
 - cython / cython